New Zealand Diploma in Architectural Technology

 What can I expect out of this qualification?

-This qualification is for people wishing to work as architectural technicians, and also provides recognition of knowledge and skills for those already working in the role.
+This qualification is designed for people intending to work as architectural technicians, and also provides recognition of knowledge and skills for those already working in the role.

 Key Information for Students